Is an honours degree worth it? We asked 2 alumni for their thoughts.

 How did you choose your honours topic?

 Santiago: There's a variety of ways you can go about picking your honours topic.
 Ideally, you want to choose something that you're interested in, because that makes it a lot easier.
-Then, you can see if there are any UQ researchers that are in that field.
+Then, you can see if there are any UQ researchers in that field.

 I had a great relationship with one of the lecturers from one of my undergraduate courses and I heard that she was researching a specific topic that I thought sounded interesting.
 My thesis topic explores cyber security risks in banking with an aim to develop a quantification framework to help bank management better understand cyber risks.
 So that’s how I chose my honours thesis project.